Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

 You can install the **SecureCRT** or **Putty** software on a Windows 7 PC to test the serial ports by following these steps:

 * Connect COM1 on industrial PC board to Windows 7 PC.
-* Run **Serial Port API** App to communicate with Windows 7 PC, as shown in the figure below.
+* Run **Serial Port API** App to communicate with Windows 7 PC, as shown on the figure below.

 .. figure:: /Media/ARM/A8/Software/Android/Serial_Port_Settings.jpeg
    :align: center